cjfloss/envelope/README.md

 ## Introduction

-Envelope helps you maintain your personal budget by using the tried-and-true [envelope system](https://en.wikipedia.org/wiki/Envelope_system).
+Envelope helps you maintain your personal budget by using the tried-and-true [envelope system](https://en.wikipedia.org/wiki/Envelope_system).<br/>
-Designate spending categories (envelopes) and distribute your monthly income into them.
+Designate spending categories (envelopes) and distribute your monthly income into them.<br/>
-Configure accounts where you record all your transactions, then assign each of them to a category.
+Configure accounts where you record all your transactions, then assign each of them to a category.<br/>

 ## Features